-I, (g (insert name) attest as an authorized representative of BVDS, UC (insert name of applicant) that the applicant has complied with of 7 BUDS, UC (insert name of applicant) that the applicant has complied with h the ments of 935 CMR 500 and the guidance for licensed applicants on community outreach, as l below.
-1. The Community Outreach Meeting was held on OCT.
-29, 2018 (insert date) 1.
-The Community Outreach Meeting was held on OO1 6 1, 2018 (insert aaie,
+I, Grover Jan(els, (insert name) attest as an authorized representative of Two Bubs, Uc (insert name of applicant) that the applicant has complied with the requirements of 935 CMR 500 and the guidance for licensed applicants on community outreach, as detailed below.

-- 2. A copy of a notice of the time, place, and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was published in a newspaper of general circulation in the city or town on OCT, 16, 2018 (insert date), which was at least seven calendar days prior to the meeting.
-A copy of the newspaper notice is attached as Attachment A (please clearly label the newspaper notice in the upper right hand corner as Attachment A and upload it as part of this document). - A copy of the meeting notice was also filed on OCT, 18, 20/8 (insert date) with the city or town clerk, the planning board, the contracting authority for the municipality, and local licensing authority for the adult use of marijuana, if applicable.
+- 1. The Community Outreach Meeting was held on OCT.
+29, 2018 (insert date). - 2.
+A copy of a notice of the time, place, and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was published in a newspaper of general circulation in the city or town on OCT, 16, 2018 (insert date), which was at least seven calendar days prior to the meeting.
+A copy of the newspaper notice is attached as Attachment A (please clearly label the newspaper notice in the upper right hand corner as Attachment A and upload it as part of this document). - 3.
+A copy of the meeting notice was also filed on DCT, 18, 20/8 (insert date) with the city or town clerk, the planning board, the contracting authority for the municipality, and local licensing authority for the adult use of marijuana, if applicable.
 A copy of the municipal notice is attached as Attachment B (please clearly label the municipal notice in the upper right-hand corner as Attachment B and upload it as part of this document). - 4.
-Notice of the time, place and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was mailed on OCT, 9 2018 (insert date), which was at least seven calendar days prior to the community outreach meeting to abutters of the proposed address of the Marijuana Establishment, and residents within 300 feet of the property line of the petitioner as they appear on the most recent applicable tax list, notwithstanding that the land of any such owner is located in another city or town.
+Notice of the time, place and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was mailed on OCT, 9, 101 6 (insert date), which was at least seven calendar days prior to the community outreach meeting to abutters of the proposed address of the Marijuana Establishment, and residents within 300 feet of the property line of the petitioner as they appear on the most recent applicable tax list, notwithstanding that the land of any such owner is located in another city or town.
 A copy of one of the notices sent to abutters and parties of interest as described in this section is attached as Attachment C (please clearly label the municipal notice in the upper right hand corner as Attachment C and upload it as part of this document; please only include a copy of one notice and please black out the name and the address of the addressee).

-Massachusetts Cannabis Control Commission 101 Federal Street, 13th Floor, Boston, MA 02110 (617) 701-8400 (office) | mass-cannabis-control com Initials of Attester:
+Massachusetts Cannabis Control Commission 101 Federal Street, 13th Floor, Boston, MA 02110 (617) 701-8400 (office) | mass-cannabis-control.com

+Initials of Attesto